SigmaOutdoors/Docker-Sqlite-Mono/README.md

 # Docker-Sqlite-Mono
-This is my attempt at making an Alpine docker image that has sqlite installed and also mono.
+This is my attempt at making an Alpine docker image that has sqlite, mono and nginx.

 If I am doing something inefficient, unecessary or stupid, I'd appreciate the feedback.